Dattax/sample_jl/README.md

 ### Selection Process

-Our selection committee will review each submitted notebook in the month of August and winners will be announced and contacted byt the end of the August month.
+Our selection committee will review each submitted notebook in the month of August and winners will be announced and contacted by the end of the August month.

 # The Prizes